ZJU-DAILY/CTGPM/README.md

 # CTGPM

-This repository contains the code used in our paper: **Towards Efficient Constrained Temporal Graph Pattern Matching**.
+This repository contains the code used in our paper: **Towards Efficient Simulation-based Constrained Temporal Graph Pattern Matching**.

 # Requirements